The Simple Economics of Approximately Optimal Auctions: Proofs from

 }

-The technique of this proof largely comes from \citet{LR96} and can be viewed as a consequence of that work.
-We remark that the condition of concavity of~$\dens$ (or monotonicity of $\dens$), which was not used in the original paper of \citet{LR96}, was in fact needed for their characterization, as correctly pointed out by \citet{PV08}.
+The technique for the proof of \autoref{prop:budget} largely comes from \citet{LR96} and can be viewed as a consequence of that work.
+We remark that the condition of concavity of~$\dist$ (or, equivalently, the monotonicity of $\dens$), which was not used in the original paper of \citet{LR96}, was in fact needed for their characterization, as correctly pointed out by \citet{PV08}.

-\begin{proof}[Proof of \autoref{prop:budget}] Let $\intalloc(v)$ be the allocation probability for type~$v$.
-Without loss of generality, we assume that the highest possible valuation is~$1$.
-The standard truthful condition (monotonicity of the allocation rule and the revenue equivalence) still holds here.
-In particular, for $v > v'$, if $\intalloc(v) > \intalloc(v')$, then the payment of $v$ is also strictly larger than that of $v'$.
+\begin{proof}[\NOTSTOC{Proof }of \autoref{prop:budget}] For this proof we will only use allocations for types (instead of quantiles), and to simplify notation we let $\alloc(v)$ be the allocation probability for type~$v$.
+Without loss of generality, we assume that the highest valuation in the support of~$\dist$ is~$1$.
+The standard incentive compatibility condition for single-dimensional linear preferences (monotonicity of the allocation rule and the payment identity) still holds.
+In particular, for $v > v'$, if $\alloc(v) > \alloc(v')$, then the payment of $v$ is also strictly larger than that of $v'$.
 Therefore, if the budget constraint is binding (as we assumed), then there is a~$\bar v$ such that the allocation probability is a constant for all types above~$\bar v$, and the payment for all these types is~$B$.
-The theorem then states that, in an optimal auction, the allocation rule for types smaller than~$\bar v$ is constantly~$0$.
+The proposition then states that, in $\exquant$ \optpricing, the allocation for types smaller than~$\bar v$ is constantly~$0$.